Daniibooii/Technical-Interview-Questions/README.md

 Write a function that swaps two numbers without using a temporary variable.<br>
 Given a string, return whether all contained vowels are in alphabetical order.<br>
 What are ternary operators?<br>
+Write a function that counts the total number of zeros from 1 to n
+Example: countZero(2017) returns 223<br>